"Without dust extraction you'll get nowhere"

 Operational reliability and service

 Geert uses a chain filter with a Reddler chain to remove sawdust from the factory floor safely and without concerns.
 Once he had bought that first machine he never looked back.
 “I was very satisfied with Modesta right from the start.
 Their operational reliability and service make the difference,” he says.
 In the 14 years he’s been using Modesta’s expertise, his production hasn’t stood still for a day.
 “All we have had is one machine failure on a winter day because of the cold, but when it happened, Modesta’s service team made sure the problem was fixed in no time.”
 Another advantage is the modular set-up of the machines, says Geert.
 “The good thing about those several small motors is that the system can keep operating at all times.”
 Geert’s point of contact has always been Jan Plette, with whom he’s still in regular touch.
-He’s also very happy with the services of technicians Johan, Jan-Peter and Willem.
+He’s also very happy with the services of the technicians.
 “It’s a good thing that it’s always the same guys who come over for the installation and maintenance.
 They have a lot of knowledge and deliver a good job.”